T356 News Exercise

 - Full-screen background / location image for "remote" chromakey

-a fake location graphic, make sure there are no moving elements frozen
+a location graphic, make sure there are no moving elements frozen

 - For general tips on making graphics check out Jim's

-During lab each group will select three stories for the news update.
+During lab each group will select four stories for the news update.

 Each group will rotate through their update so that everyone will get a chance